BrianHicks/nix-script/README.md

 | `#!runtimeInputs` | `RUNTIME_INPUTS`     |
 | `#!interpreter`   | `INTERPRETER`        |

+`nix-script` also lets your compiled script know where it came from by setting the `SCRIPT_FILE` environment variable to what you would have gotten in `$0` if it was a shell script.

 ### `nix-script-bash`

 `nix-script-bash` exists to let you specify exact versions of your dependencies via Nix.